IBM/AutoMLPipeline.jl/docs/src/man/pipeline.md

 # Pipeline
-There are two types of Pipelines: `Pipeline` and `ComboPipeline`.
+There are three types of Pipelines: `Pipeline`, `ComboPipeline`, and `Selector Pipeline`.
-The `Pipeline` (linear pipeline)  performs sequential evaluation of `fit_transform!` operation to each of its elements passing the output of previous element as input to the next element iteratively.
-On the other hand, `ComboPipeline` (feature union pipeline) performs dataframe concatenation of the final outputs of its elements.
+The `Pipeline` (linear pipeline)  performs sequential evaluation of `fit_transform!` operation to each of its elements passing the output of previous element as input to the next element iteratively. `ComboPipeline` (feature union pipeline) performs dataframe concatenation of the final outputs of its elements. `Selector Pipeline` acts as a selector function which outputs the results of the best learner using its internal cross-validation process.

 The `Pipeline` uses `|>` symbolic expression while `ComboPipeline` uses `+`.
 The expression, `a |> b`, is equivalent to `Pipeline(a,b)` function call while